You can track actions your customers take as events, both while logged into your product and while visiting your website.

 You might want to know which visitors viewed a particular page, and how many times they viewed it.
 If visitors visit your pricing page multiple times, for example, maybe they’re interested in purchasing a subscription.
 Or, when users reach your confirmation page after a purchase flow, you might want to trigger a thank-you message.

-If you want to filter the audience for a visitor auto message to everyone who viewed your pricing page more than 3 times, you can, if you track your pricing page views as an event.
+If you want to filter the audience for a message to every visitor who viewed your pricing page more than twice, you can, if you track your pricing page views as an event.